digitallawyer/openlegaldictionary/_definitions/insolvency.md

 ---
 title: Insolvency
 permalink: "/definitions/insolvency.html"
-body: The condition of a person who ls Insolvent; inability to pay one’s debts; lack of means to pay one’s debts.
+body: The condition of a person who is Insolvent; inability to pay one’s debts; lack of means to pay one’s debts.
 Such a relative condition of a man’s assets and liabilities that the former, if all made immediately available, would not be suffl-cient to dlscharge the latter, or the condltion of a person who is unable to pay his debts